Kings Canyon National Park: Human history

-Native Americans
+Indigenous peoples

-People have inhabited what is now Kings Canyon National Park for about 6,000–7,000 years.
-The Owens Valley Paiute peoples (also known as the Eastern Monos) visited the region from their homeland east of the Sierra Nevada, around Mono Lake.
-The Paiute mainly used acorns, found in lower elevations of the park, for food, as well as deer and other small animals.
+People have inhabited Kings Canyon National Park for about 6,000–7,000 years.
+The Owens Valley Paiutes (also known as the Eastern Monos) visited the region from their homeland east of the Sierra Nevada, around Mono Lake.
+The Paiutes mainly used acorns for food, as well as deer and other small animals.
 They created trade routes connecting the Owens Valley with the Central Valley west of the Sierra Nevada.
-The Yokuts, who lived in the Central Valley, also ventured into the mountains during summer to collect plants, hunt game, and trade.
+The Yokuts lived in the Central Valley and also ventured into the mountains during summer to collect plants, hunt game, and trade.
 Because of the inhospitable winter climate, they did not establish permanent villages in the high country.
-Prior to European contact the Yokut population numbered between 15,000 and 20,000, and the Monos about 6,000.
+Prior to European contact, the Yokut population numbered between 15,000 and 20,000, and the Monos about 6,000.

 Around the 1500s AD, some of the Eastern Mono migrated across the Sierra Nevada into the Central Valley, where they created settlements adjoining Yokuts territory in the Sierra foothills near the Kings River.
 This group became known as the Monaches, or Western Mono.
-They eventually divided into as many as six distinct bands, of which one, the Wobonuch, lived in the area near Grant Grove.
-The native population suffered greatly after Europeans arrived in the 19th century (a smallpox epidemic killed off most of the Monache in 1862), and very few remain in the area today.
+They eventually divided into as many as six distinct bands, one of which lived in the area near Grant Grove.
+The native population suffered greatly during the American expansion in the 19th century; a smallpox epidemic killed off most of the Monache in 1862, and very few remain in the area today.